mttwchtr/Backend-Development-Notes/README.md

 ## Web

 ## Web > Terms

+**localhost**
+> localhost, as the name implies, refers to the computer you’re on.
+This is a common alias for the IPv4 loopback address 127.0.0.1, or the IPv6 loopback address ::1.
+You will often see 127.0.0.1 used instead - s3

 **slug**
 > A ‘slug' is the part that comes at the very end of a URL, and refers to a specific page or post.
 For example, the slug for the URL above (https://prettylinks.com/2017/08/link-redirect-types/) is link-redirect-types. - https://prettylinks.com/2018/03/url-slugs/